DMikey86/BAR-Widgets/README.md

 This widget is to help alleviate the 2nd page unit syndrome, where units get forgotten for just being on the 2nd page of factory/build menus.

 > [!NOTE]
-> Still a WIP for toggable option to switch between Grid menu & Expanded Grid menu in Custom settings.
+> Still a WIP to make a toggable option to switch between Grid menu & Expanded Grid menu in Custom settings.

 ![armt2botlab3x6menu](https://github.com/user-attachments/assets/81194621-93ee-483b-8268-36435c8f8421)